 Elizabeth T. Greenfield

-Taylor was born a slave in Natchez, Mississippi, and as a child accompanied her mistress to Philadelphia, PA.
+Taylor was born a slave in Natchez, Mississippi, and as a child, accompanied her mistress to Philadelphia, PA.
 When her mistress joined the Society of Friends and freed her slaves, Elizabeth chose to remain with her and to take her surname, Greenfield.
 Encouraged by Mrs. Greenfield, she began to develop her natural musical talent.
 She continued to study music after Mrs. Greenfield died in 1845, eventually focusing on singing.
-In 1851, Elizabeth Greenfield gave her first public performance, in Buffalo, NY.
+In 1851, Elizabeth Greenfield gave her first public performance in Buffalo, NY.
 Soon afterward, she made a concert tour of several cities, including Boston and Chicago.

 A testimonial concert in March 1853, arranged by friends in Buffalo, raised funds for a trip to Europe for additional training.
 Her London manager, handling a British concert tour for her, defaulted, leaving her stranded.
-She sought and received help from Lord Shaftesbury, the recently arrived Harriet Beecher Stowe, and from the Duchess of Sutherland, who became her special patron.
+She sought and received help from Lord Shaftesbury, the recently arrived Harriet Beecher Stowe, and the Duchess of Sutherland, who became her special patron.
 She gave her first London performance in May 1853 and sang in several cities in England and Ireland.

 Greenfield's voice was full, resonant, with remarkable range, and made more striking by her plain appearance and the charm of her imperfect training.
 Warmly dubbed "the Black Swan" by enthusiastic followers, she sang for Queen Victoria at Buckingham Palace in 1854.
 Despite her popularity, she was financially unable to continue her vocal studies, and in July 1854, she returned to America.

 Settling back in Philadelphia, she became a voice teacher and gave occasional concerts.
-Elizabeth Taylor Greenfield, whose exceptional voice made her a popular performer in Great Britain died on March 31, 1876, in Philadelphia, Pennsylvania.
+Elizabeth Taylor Greenfield, whose exceptional voice made her a popular performer in Great Britain, died in Philadelphia, Pennsylvania, on March 31, 1876.